KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Datasets
-For training & testing, I used Pascal VOC datasets (2007 and 2012).
+For training & testing, Pascal VOC datasets was used (2007 and 2012).
 To prepare the datasets:
 1. Download VOC2007 and VOC2012 datasets.
 I assume the data is stored in /datasets/
 ```